Miracle-Alajemba/myPhpjourney/README.md

 # myPhpjourney
-this is repository where i documenting my php journey
+this is repository where i document my php journey